-- R-1 Need for adaptation to changes in the energy matrix, in response to the occurrence of physical events of climate change, which may result in an unintended increase in GHG emissions (MT). - Competition for increasingly scarce resources, leading to conflicts with communities near the facilities where the Company conducts its commercial and/or administrative activities (LT). - Partial or complete shutdown of operations due to damage and/or loss of assets (MT). - Increase in extreme weather events and/or natural disasters affecting insurance policy expenses or reducing the insurability of assets (ST) - R-5 Increase in capital investments for the adaptation or relocation of assets to new climatic conditions (LT)
+Need for adaptation to changes in the energy matrix, in response to the occurrence of physical events of climate change, which may result in an unintended increase in GHG emissions (MT).

+R-2 Competition for increasingly scarce resources, leading to conflicts with communities near the facilities where the Company conducts its commercial and/or administrative activities (LT).

+Partial or complete shutdown of operations due to damage and/or loss of assets (MT).

+Increase in extreme weather events and/or natural disasters affecting insurance policy expenses or reducing the insurability of assets (ST)

-- R-6 Increased frequency and intensity of extreme weather events affecting the productive capacity and delivery of suppliers (MT) - Operational disruption due to changes in the supply of resources such as energy or water (ST) - Wear, loss, or damage to assets and infrastructure (MT) - Unexpected increase in tariffs for resources such as water or energy. - Extreme weather events that deteriorate the health or well-being of employees (MT) - Overstocking and increased pressure on inventory management (ST) - R-12 Delays in delivery times (ST) - Damage or disruption to road infrastructure, increasing logistical expenses or affecting supply (ST)
+R-6 Increased frequency and intensity of extreme weather events affecting the productive capacity and delivery of suppliers (MT)

+Operational disruption due to changes in the supply of resources such as energy or water (ST)

+Wear, loss, or damage to assets and infrastructure (MT)

+Unexpected increase in tariffs for resources such as water or energy.

+Extreme weather events that deteriorate the health or well-being of employees (MT)

+Overstocking and increased pressure on inventory management (ST)

+Delays in delivery times (ST)

+Damage or disruption to road infrastructure, increasing logistical expenses or affecting supply (ST)